 Optimization Strategies for Featured Snippets

-1. Answer Questions Concisely
+1. Answer Questions Directly and Clearly

 Example: